 Mandy Fischer BSc (Hons) Ost, DO, PG Cert.
 Canine

 After spending most of my childhood and teens around dogs as family pets and owning and riding horses, I thought I would do something with horses after finishing my education.
 Instead trained as a nurse, then in 1993, as an osteopath.
 Over the last twenty years, after taking on rescue lurchers and whippets, it seemed a natural progression to expand my osteopathic knowledge and start to treat animals.
-I did various canine osteopathic courses over the years and eventually enrolled in the MSc program at the ESO, with the intension of only undertaking the canine modules.
+I did various canine osteopathic courses over the years and eventually enrolled in the PG Certificate Canine Osteopathy, which Dustie and Eleanor were teaching at the ESO.
 This was challenging and enjoyable at the same time and definitely worth it.